 I co-lead the Origins and Habitability Laboratory at JPL.
-Visit our website for more details about our research, lab news, and facilities.
+Visit the lab's website for more details about our research, lab news, and facilities.

 Below are the OHL lab members currently working on projects that I supervise.

-Jessica Weber earned her Ph.D. in Chemistry from MIT and a B.S. in Chemistry from U of Chicago.
-Jessica is a JPL Postdoctoral Researcher exploring how protein cofactors behave under early Earth conditions.
+Jessica Weber earned her Ph.D. in Chemistry from MIT and a B.S. in Chemistry from U of Chicago, and was a JPL Postdoctoral Researcher.
+Jessica is a JPL Research Scientist involved in various astrobiology research projects, including exploring how protein cofactors behave under early Earth conditions.

 |Name||Year||Project||Academic Programs||Current position|